CNES/demcompare/docs/source/developer_guide.rst

 Documentation
 *************

-Demcompare documentation can be generated with following command in Demcompare source root directory:
+Demcompare documentation can be generated with following command:

 .. code-block:: bash

-    make test
+    make doc

 It cleans documentation from *docs/build/* directory and builds the sphinx documentation from *docs/source/* into *docs/build/*: